Inference From Visible Information And Background Knowledge: Negative Query Implication

 Similarly, we guarantee that every existential (resp., universal) configuration has one (resp., two) successor configuration(s) in $S^\exists$ (resp., $S^\forall_1$ and $S^\forall_2$):

 We now turn to explaining how we can enforce the correctness of the transitions represented in the relations $S^\exists$, $S^\forall_1$, and $S^\forall_2$.
 Compared to the proof of Theorem \ref{th:psb-instance-hard}, the goal is simpler in this setting, as we can simply compare the values $z_{-1},z_0,z_{+1}$ for the cells at positions $i-1,i,i+1$ in a configuration with the value $z'$ for the cell at position $i$ in the successor configuration.
 We thus introduce new visible relations $N^\exists$, $N^\forall_1$, and $N^\forall_2$ of arity $4$.
-Each of these relations is initialized with the possible quadruples of cell values $z_{-1},z_0,z_{+1},z'$ that are allowed by transition function of $M$.
-For example, if the transition function specifies that, when $M$ is in the universal control state $q$ and reads the letter $a$, then $M$ spawns two subcomputations where the first one begins by rewriting $a$ with $a'$, moving the head to the left, and switching to control state $q'$, then we add to $N^\forall_1$ all the tuples of the form $\big( a_{-1}, (a,q), a_{+1}, a' \big)$ or $\big( a_{-2}, a_{-1}, (a,q), (a_{-1},q') \big)$, with $a_{-2},a_{-1},a_{+1}\in\Sigma$.
+Each of these relations is initialized with the possible quadruples of cell values $z_{-1},z_0,z_{+1},z'$ that are allowed by the transition function of $M$.
+Consider, for example, the case where the transition function specifies that, when $M$ is in the universal control state $q$ and reads the letter $a$, then the first of the two subcomputations spawned by $M$ begins by rewriting $a$ with $a'$, moving the head to the left, and switching to control state $q'$.
+In this case we add to $N^\forall_1$ all the tuples of the form $\big( a_{-1}, (a,q), a_{+1}, a' \big)$ or $\big( a_{-2}, a_{-1}, (a,q), (a_{-1},q') \big)$, with $a_{-2},a_{-1},a_{+1}\in\Sigma$.
 Accordingly, we introduce the following IDs, for all $1<i<n$:

 Furthermore, we constrain the values of the extremal cells to never change:

 where $E$ is another visible binary relation interpreted by the singleton instance $\{(\bot,\bot)\}$.

 It remains to specify the query that checks that the Turing machine $M$ reaches the rejecting state $q_{\kw{rej}}$ along some path of its computation tree.
 For this, we introduce a last visible relation $V_{\kw{rej}}$ that contains all cell values of the form $(a,q_{\kw{rej}})$, with $a\in\Sigma$.
 The query that checks this property is